Berg0162/simcline/Wahoo Kickr/README.md

 # Flow and Some Code Snippets<br>
 + The Simcline Companion app is differently functioning with this implementation of the Simcline Wahoo code...
 First of all and most important the "Bridge-Function" is a very heavy burden on the processing capacity of the Feather nRF52.
 This simply does NOT (!) allow the smartphone to be connected over BLE at the same time the Laptop/Desktop (with Zwift) is connected, as is the case when you have a TACX trainer connected!
 + After startup of the Simcline is established and it has paired with trainer and laptop (with Zwift), you have to disconnect (unpair) first the Simcline (a.k.a.
-Wahoo Sim) on the Zwift pairing screen.
+Sim Wahoo) on the Zwift pairing screen.
 Only then it starts (BLE) advertising for the smartphone to connect!
 The Companion App (on your smartphone) establishes a connection over BLE with the Nordic UART service (a.k.a.
 BLEUART) for exchange of information.
 A simple dedicated protocol was implemented that allows for bidirectional exchange of short strings (<= 20 bytes) containing diagnostic messages or cyling variables.<br>
 + At first the SIMCLINE sends the latest (persistent) settings data to allow the App user to assess the current values.
 + From this moment on the App user can change the current settings or control data, the Companion App sends these to the SIMCLINE to make use of.
 + The SIMCLINE receives asynchronously settings and sets the appropriate operational variables in accordance.
 This determines only at a later stage the working of the equipment!